caphilpott/javascript-challenge/README.md

 I did not have time to incorporate dropdown filters which would have facilitated easier and more accurate filtering.

 The most challenging aspect of the Bonus problem for me was getting multiple criteria to fuction together.
 I used the && (And) feature to combine the 5 criteria and used ".includes" instead of "===" to allow the criteria to behave as if a SQL "Like" filter was being deployed.
 If a user leaves 1 or more inputs blank, they're effectively ignored.
-If all the inputs are blank, all the records will be returned as if not filtering was applied.
+If all the inputs are blank, all the records will be returned as if no filtering was applied.

-One thing that stopped working when multiple criteria were added was the updata on "enter" feature.
+One thing that stopped working when multiple criteria were added was the update on "enter" feature.
 I don't know why and I have posted the question to the class.
 The click button feature to filter works just fine.

 This was a fun assignment as most things worked within 5 or ten attemps (except the enter function on multiple criteria).
 The topic was entertaining as well.